HARVARD REFERENCING SYSTEM

 In-Text Citation:

-When there are three or more authors, the first time you reference them, you list all authors:
+When there are three or more authors, the first time you reference them, you list all the authors:

 When restraining a dog for a rectal examination, you can grasp the tail near the base instead of placing your hands between the back legs unless the vet wishes to hold the tail himself or herself, then you should support the dog by placing your arms under the leg (Sheldon, Sonsthagen & Topel, 2006, p.
 73).